-Our CEO is responsible for managing our business operations and overseeing the senior members of our management team.
+Our Chief Executive Officer is responsible for managing our business operations and overseeing the senior members of our management team.
 He leads the implementation of corporate strategy and is the primary liaison between our Board and the management of our firm.
 He also serves as the primary public figure of the Company.
-In addition, Mr. O'Reilly served as our: President from June 2020 until December 2020; Interim CEO from September 2020 until December 2020; and CFO from October 2016 until April 2021.